 Surely the most famous April Fool's joke in the history of videogames is Electronic Gaming Monthly's 1992 ruse that told readers about a hidden opponent who would challenge the player instead of M. Bison if a series of near-impossible conditions were met in World Warrior.
 The opponent was named Sheng Long after Ryu's arcade win quote, 'You must defeat Sheng Long to stand a chance!', acknowledging speculation from fans that Sheng Long was Ryu and Ken's master.
 In fact, 'Sheng Long' stems from the translation of the Japanese 'shō ryū' (meaning 'rising dragon') into Pinyin Chinese 'shēng lóng' and left in the game when localised for English-speaking countries.
 The win quote should have read, 'If you cannot overcome the Rising Dragon Punch you cannot win!' but the mistranslation gave the impression that Sheng Long was a person, thus sowing the seed for EGM's joke.
 The quote was fixed for the SNES port of World Warrior but the mystery was furthered by the English instruction manual referring to 'Master Sheng Long' as Ryu and Ken's teacher....

 But the legacy of the April Fool's joke doesn't end there.
 The publicity and interest generated from the story created huge demand from fans for just such a character.
-Their wishes were granted with the release of Super Street Fighter II: Turbo in which, if certain conditions are met, Akuma, a man possessed with murderous intent who had killed his brother, Ryu and Ken's master Gouken, and trained in the same art as Ryu and Ken makes his entrance by destroying M. Bison and challenging the player in his stead.
+Their wishes were granted with the release of Super Street Fighter II: Turbo in which the murderous Akuma, killer of Gouken, his own brother and master to Ryu and Ken, makes his entrance by destroying M. Bison and challenging the player in his stead (provided the player reached Bison on one credit and with at least three 'Perfect' rounds, no mean feat....)
 His introduction to the series is remarkably similar to that described by EGM and was surely inspired by it.
-Capcom would extend the fan-service even further in Street Fighter IV when Gouken made his debut as a playable character.
+Capcom extended the fan-service even further in Street Fighter IV when Gouken himself made his debut as a playable character, necessitating some horrible ret-conning about how he wasn't actually killed at all (groan).

 Via a bug in the code it is actually possible to play a Ryu versus Ryu game in arcade World Warrior despite this feature not being included in the game.
 Even stranger, both characters wear white gi due to there being no alternate colours available.
 This is a unique situation in the Street Fighter series.
 To make it happen, select any character other than Ryu and get to Ryu's stage.
 Lose to Ryu.
 On the win/lose splash screen hit start on player 2 and select Ryu.
 You will now face a CPU controlled Ryu identical in appearance to you.